 [Regulation 6 amended in Gazette 28 May 1969 p.
 1568.]

 6A.
-Owner of vessel shall comply with directions
+Owner of vessel to comply with directions

 The owner of a vessel shall, at all times, comply with any directions given by an officer of the department, an authorised person, an inspector or a police officer.